Sonar-TS: Search-Then-Verify Natural Language Querying for Time Series Databases

-\textbf{Performance on NLQTSBench-Lite.} Time series models perform poorly, even on tasks they are expected to solve well, such as Shape Identification (SI).
+\textbf{Comparison with Time Series Models (NLQTSBench-Lite).} Time series models perform poorly, even on tasks they are expected to solve well, such as Shape Identification (SI).
 Interestingly, they often score lower on simple SI tasks than on Composite Trend (CT).
-Qualitative analysis (see Section~\ref{subsec:case_study}) suggests that while these models can recognize general shapes, they struggle with strict semantic filtering.
-For instance, given a query to ``Identify the longest plateau'', the model effectively locates a plateau but ignores the ``longest'' constraint.
-However, Sonar-TS shows reduced accuracy on morphology tasks (SI, CT) under the short-context setting relative to the long-history benchmark.
-A likely cause is the information loss introduced by SAX compression, which is sufficient for coarse trends but may discard fine local details in short windows.
+Qualitative analysis (Section~\ref{subsec:case_study}) suggests that while these models can recognize general shapes, they struggle with strict semantic filtering: given a query to ``Identify the longest plateau'', the model effectively locates a plateau but ignores the ``longest'' constraint.
+Sonar-TS itself shows reduced accuracy on morphology tasks (SI, CT) in this short-context setting compared to the long-history benchmark, likely due to information loss from SAX compression on short windows.

-\textbf{Performance on NLQTSBench (Default).} Within the Text-to-SQL category, the training-free MAC-SQL outperforms fine-tuned SOTA models like Xiyan-SQL and Omini-SQL.
+\textbf{Comparison with Text-to-SQL Methods (NLQTSBench).} Within the Text-to-SQL category, the training-free MAC-SQL outperforms fine-tuned SOTA models like Xiyan-SQL and Omni-SQL.
 This trend runs contrary to general benchmarks such as BIRD~\cite{li2023can}.
-We attribute this divergence to a fundamental paradigm gap: standard relational querying focuses on discrete record filtering, whereas time series analysis demands reasoning over continuous temporal.
-Consequently, SQL baselines struggle significantly on morphology-dependent tasks (e.g., SI, CT).
-For instance, to identify a ``slow rise followed by rapid ascent'', models typically generate static range constraints (e.g., \texttt{WHERE value > threshold}), which fundamentally fail to capture the dynamic rate of change.
+We attribute this divergence to a fundamental paradigm gap: relational querying focuses on discrete record filtering, whereas time series analysis demands reasoning over continuous temporal patterns.
+SQL baselines therefore struggle on morphology-dependent tasks (e.g., SI, CT).
+For instance, to identify a ``slow rise followed by rapid ascent'', they typically generate static range constraints (e.g., \texttt{WHERE value > threshold}) that cannot capture the dynamic rate of change.